victorothon/puppeteer-scraping/README.md

     - Files containing selectors to scrap (example in: **/selectorsFiles**)
     - Files of selectors (example in: **/urlFiles**)

-- In the **config.json** file, the configuration for de extraction columns for each file can be configured
+- In the **config.json** file, the configuration for the extraction columns for each file can be configured

 ###  **selectors.tsv**
 ---